ucg8j/blog/posts/shiny-containers-with-shinyproxy.md

 **Conceptual Overview**
 ![](/content/images/2017/10/overview.png)

 This is a pretty significant piece of software.
 It renders [Shiny Server Pro](https://www.rstudio.com/products/shiny-server-pro/) redundant.
-As this solution, provides authentication, scalability, decreases maintenance ( containers) and enables any web app to be running behind the scenes.
+As this solution provides authentication, scalability, decreases maintenance (containers) and enables any web app to be running behind the scenes.
 So you could have a [shiny](https://shiny.rstudio.com/gallery/) app, a [Django](https://www.djangoproject.com/) app, a [flask](http://flask.pocoo.org/) app, [Vue.js](https://vuejs.org/)... and the end-user will simply see a website, whilst the backend has a whole range of different web applications spinning up on demand.

-I ran into some hurdles with [these instructions](https://www.shinyproxy.io/getting-started/#prerequisites).
+I ran into some hurdles with [these instructions](https://www.shinyproxy.io/documentation/getting-started/#prerequisites).
 So I'm documenting what worked for me. **My setup:** I set this up once on a Dell XPS 13 with a fresh install of Ubuntu 16.04.3 LTS and a Ubuntu 16.04.03 Azure VM.

 ## Pre-requisites / Assumptions